Kingki19/Kingki19.github.io/README.md

 Last project from statistic
       -->
       <tr>
-        <td> <a href="https://www.kaggle.com/code/kingki19/tugas-akhir-statistika"> Implementing XGBoost on "Spaceship Titanic" Dataset to Predict Passenger Transport Condition </a>
+        <td> <a href="https://www.kaggle.com/code/kingki19/tugas-akhir-statistika" target="_blank"> Implementing XGBoost on "Spaceship Titanic" Dataset to Predict Passenger Transport Condition </a>
         </td>
         <td>
           <details>
             <summary>Description</summary>
             Final assignment in statistics course.
 I did it with my friend.
-Students were assigned to choose an assignment and we chose to create machine learning by participating in a competition for ML beginners on Kaggle. <a href="https://www.kaggle.com/competitions/spaceship-titanic">The competition is spaceship-titanic</a>.
+Students were assigned to choose an assignment and we chose to create machine learning by participating in a competition for ML beginners on Kaggle. <a href="https://www.kaggle.com/competitions/spaceship-titanic" target="_blank">The competition is spaceship-titanic</a>.
 This is the first machine learning I created.
           </details>
         </td>
         <td>